lsst-sitcom/sitcomtn-025/index.rst

 - Remove FIXME and TBRs
 - Move confluence content into this technote where appropriate.
   Prints of PDFs may be sufficient.
+- `Bokeh Plotting Applications`_ section requires more detailed notes on how to go from functionality developed in a notebook, to an app, and then how to get that embedded in LOVE.
+- Create repo for building apps with template(s)
+- Work flow which includes an "easy" example of how to derive/calculate a property, then create+deploy and App, then send an alert to an observer.
+  This may be too much scope and depends upon when the Catcher demonstrator can be implemented.

 .. .. rubric:: References